 The IHP in Guangzhou was initially divided into eight divisions: historical documents, Mandarin Chinese, textual studies, folk arts, Chinese characters, archaeology, anthropology and ethnographic materials, and Dunhuang materials.
 In 1929, the institute was relocated to Beijing, and the eight divisions were reorganized into three.
-The History Division focused on historical research and collation of historical texts.
-The Linguistics Division was dedicated to linguistic research and folk arts.
-The Archaeology Division carried out archaeological, anthropological, and ethnographic research.
+The History Division focused on historical research and collation of historical texts; the Linguistics Division was dedicated to linguistic research and folk arts; and the Archaeology Division carried out archaeological, anthropological, and ethnographic research.
 Chen Yin-k’o, Chao Yuen-ren, and Li Chi were respectively appointed to head these divisions.
 The IHP was relocated to Shanghai after the Mukden Incident (1931), and then again in 1934 to Nanjing after the completion of its new premises in that city.
 Anthropology was added as the fourth division in May of that year.

 In 1955, the IHP’s physical premises consisted of a research building and storage building.
 In 1958, the archaeology building was constructed and another building was added behind it in 1968.
 The Fu Ssu-nien Library was built in 1961.
-Two extensions of the library were built in 1978 and 1989 respectively.
+Two extensions of the library were built in 1978 and 1989, respectively.
 In 1986, the Museum of the Institute of History and Philology was completed.
 In 1994, completion of the new Research Building brought the IHP’s facilities to their current scale.
-The rear section of the Taiwan Archaeological Studies Building was torn down and rebuilt.
-It was completed in July 2012.
+The rear section of the Taiwan Archaeological Studies Building was torn down and rebuilt, a process which was completed in July 2012.

 Structurally, the IHP has undergone numerous changes since its permanent settlement in Nangang.
 In 1958, the Oracle Bones Research Center was established.
 It was renamed the Philology Section in 1990.
 There are three separate buildings which house the IHP’s important books and artifacts: the Fu Ssu-nien Library, the Museum of the Institute of History and Philology, and the Taiwan Archaeological Studies Building.
 Starting in 1995, research centers were established to bring together resources and facilitate collaboration between the IHP and outside researchers.
-Currently, there are nine research centers: Cultural and Intellectual History, Legal History, Archaeology of Taiwan and Southeast Asia, Images and Artifacts, Custom, Religion and Daily Life, History of Health and Healing, World History, Ancient Civilizations, and Digital Humanities.
-In addition, there are five other groups, namely the Grand Secretariat Archives Project, and group for Scripta Sinica, GIS, Bronze Inscriptions, and Anyang.
-Moreover, there are three laboratories, namely the Bones and Physical Anthropology laboratory, for the Cultural Relic Preservation, and the Archaeometry Laboratory.
+Over time, the number of operating research centers has been adjusted and the centers themselves have undergone restructuring to better reflect their practices and academic activities.
+Currently, there are eight research centers: Cultural and Intellectual History; Institutions and Society; Archaeology of Taiwan and Southeast Asia; Images and Artifacts; Custom, Religion, and Daily Life; History of Health and Healing; World History; and Digital Humanities.
+In addition, there are four other groups, namely Grand Secretariat, Scripta Sinica, Bronze Inscriptions, and Anyang.
+Moreover, there are three laboratories: Bones and Physical Anthropology, Cultural Relic Preservation, and Archaeometry.
 In 1997, the Linguistics Section established the planning office for the Institute of Linguistics.
-The IHP’s name remained unchanged and structurally it was divided into four divisions, History, Archaeology, Anthropology, and Philology.
-In 2003, as required by the Academia Sinica’s policies, unit title such as “division” was abolished and “department” was adopted.
+The IHP’s name remained unchanged, and structurally, it was divided into four divisions, History, Archaeology, Anthropology, and Philology.
+In 2003, as required by Academia Sinica’s policies, unit titles such as “division” were abolished and “department” was adopted.
 Each department now has a chairperson responsible for overseeing personnel, administrative and scholarly matters.
 To systematically manage the documents collected over the years, the IHP began using digital resources and enhancing inter-library cooperation.
 To this end, the IHP Archives was established in 2014.
 (See IHP Organization Chart)